 Animal Health and Welfare

-The program seeks to demonstrate that cattle ranching can be compatible---and indeed integral---to a healthy natural environment.
+The initiative seeks to demonstrate that cattle ranching can be compatible---and indeed integral---to a healthy natural environment.
 Bird conservation is the ultimate goal of the certification, but this comes with the expectation that ranch management practices will lead to broad benefits to all wildlife that are part of grassland ecosystems.
 Protocols ensure that ranching practices will result in cleaner streams, healthier soils, more pollinators for plants, and more carbon stored in plants and the soil.

 Beef from Audubon-certified ranches is hormone and antibiotic-free.
 Grass-fed beef may also have some heart-health benefits, including: